SamReeves/dalek/README.txt

 	Read DMs
 	Keep list of admins and users
 	Admins can add/subtract users
+	keep local cache of all content
+	Respond to DMs with message

 Features in development:
-	Build in a Docker container
-	Deploy to heroku
+	Deploy to AWS
-	Respond to DMs with instructions